 Introduction

-Biological disease modifying antirheumatic drugs (bDMARDs) are effective, but, expensive options for treating autoimmune disorders including rheumatoid arthritis (RA), ankylosing spondylitis (AS) and psoriatic arthritis (PA) as recommended by The National Institute of Health and Clinical Excellence (NICE) [1]. bDMARDs have a considerable impact on healthcare budgets.
+Biological disease modifying antirheumatic drugs (bDMARDs) are effective, but, expensive options for treating autoimmune disorders including rheumatoid arthritis (RA), ankylosing spondylitis (AS) and psoriatic arthritis (PA) as recommended by the National Institute of Health and Clinical Excellence (NICE) [1]. bDMARDs have a considerable impact on healthcare budgets.
 In 2015, six of the top ten blockbuster medicines in Europe were bDMARDs inhibitors.
 Global expenditure on infliximab, etanercept and adalimumab accounted for £24 billion in 2015 [2, 3], and in 2015/16 adalimumab, etanercept and infliximab were in the top 5 by spend of NICE approved medicines in England with a total cost of just over £825 million (in all sectors) which represents just under 5% of the total medicines expenditure [4].
 Adalimumab, etanercept, infliximab and other bDMARDs have a comparable efficacy and safety profile [5, 6].
 These agents differ in their frequency, route of administration, the extent to which they can be used as monotherapy or must be used in combination with methotrexate, indications and annual cost.
 Table 1 summarises the specifications of available bDMARDs in UK.

 In UK, around 10 million people have a form of arthritis, with a prevalence of (0.8%), which equates to 700,000 patient having RA and around 12,000 children suffer from juvenile idiopathic arthritis (JIA) [7].
 The prevalence of AS is 0.13% [8] and 0.19% for PA [9].